 Because of their high-efficiency filtration abilities, HEPA filters are dense and can restrict airflow.
-It’s important to touch base with Aramendia Plumbing, Heating and Air, A Service Experts Company to confirm your heating and cooling system can run with one.
+It’s important to touch base with Aramendia Plumbing, Heating and Air to confirm your heating and cooling system can run with one.

 Media air cleaners are sturdier than basic air filters.
 They’re often four to five times wider—or more.
 This barrier fits closely against your HVAC system.

 Because its active surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

 These filters work longer too, usually between three to six months.

 There are several different types of electronic filtering systems you can install in your home.